 The Honorable Chiquita Brooks-LaSure

-Re: CMS-1770-P, Medicare and Medicaid Programs; CY 2023 Payment Policies Under the Physician Fee Schedule and Other Changes to Part B Payment Policies; Medicare Shared Savings Program Requirements; Medicare and Medicaid Provider Enrollment Policies, Including for Skilled Nursing Facilities; Conditions of Payment for Suppliers of Durable Medicaid Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS); and Implementing Requirements for Manufacturers of Certain Single-Dose Container or Single-Use Package Drugs To Provide Refunds With Respect to Discarded Amounts.
+RE: CMS–1784–P Medicare and Medicaid Programs; CY 2024 Payment Policies Under the Physician Fee Schedule and Other Changes to Part B Payment and Coverage Policies; Medicare Shared Savings Program Requirements; Medicare Advantage; Medicare and Medicaid Provider and Supplier Enrollment Policies; and Basic Health Program

 Dear Administrator Brooks-LaSure:

 We appreciate your consideration of these issues.
 Our detailed comments are attached.
-Please contact me if you have questions or feel free to have a member of your team contact Joanna Hiatt Kim, AHA’s vice president of payment policy, at email@example.com, regarding the payment provisions, or Akin Demehin, AHA’s director of policy, at firstname.lastname@example.org, pertaining to the quality provisions.
+Please contact me if you have questions or feel free to have a member of your team contact Jennifer Holloman, AHA’s senior associate director of policy, regarding the payment provisions, at firstname.lastname@example.org, or Akin Demehin, AHA’s senior director of policy, pertaining to the quality provisions, at email@example.com.

 Executive Vice President